Pufnstuf (film): Plot

-Gopher digs into the dungeon to save them all, except for Pufnstuf, who will soon be cooked.
-Once back at the town, they plan a rescue.
+When all hope was lost, Googy Gopher digs into the dungeon to save them all, except for Pufnstuf, who will soon be cooked.
+As Jimmy and the gang escapes the castle, Boss Witch makes a deal with Witchiepoo, She'll make Witchiepoo the witch of the year if she gives her Freddy.
+Witchiepoo accepted the deal.
+Meanwhile, back at Dr Blinky's house, they plan a rescue.
 A book tells them that the only thing that scares witches is a good fairy angel.
-They all dress as white good fairy angels, raid the castle, scare off the Witches' Council and save Pufnstuf.
+They all dress as white good fairy angels, raid the castle, scare off the Witches' Council and save Freddy and Pufnstuf.

-Witchiepoo is the only witch to discover that they had been faking, and she flies to try to catch the other witches to tell them to return.
+Witchiepoo is the only witch to discover that they had been faking, and she flies to try to catch Boss Witch and the other witches to tell them to return.
 En route, her minion Orson sees the good guys at the town, and she orders him to use her doomsday bomb on them but also says to take the wheel.
-Orson accidentally drops the bomb inside the vehicle while taking the wheel, blowing the Vroom Broom apart and sending Witchiepoo and Orson plummeting to earth, lamenting yet another defeat.
+Orson accidentally drops the bomb inside the vehicle while literally taking the wheel, blowing the Vroom Broom apart and sending Witchiepoo and Orson plummeting to earth, lamenting yet another defeat.

+Jimmy and his friends' troubles are finally over...at least for now.
 During a closing musical number, Pufnstuf says, "When good friends pull together, they can do anything."